ever-co/ever-gauzy/README.md

 -   Roles / Permissions
 -   Multi-currency
 -   Multi-language
+-   Dark / Light / Corporate and other Themes

 So, while initially the primary purpose of Gauzy Platform was to allow transparent and fair accounting, profits sharing and bonuses calculation, today you can also use Gauzy software as the modern and intelligent platform to run your **Outsourcing/Freelance Agency or Studio business** in a completely new, open way.